What are the booking/cancellation policies?

 Are dogs welcome on board?

-Should I tip the captain?
+Should I tip?

 Do you provide binoculars?